okeyoallan/Joyce-et-al/Logistics.md

 Mackinders camp to Lenana peak  and descent to the camp   8-11hrs 11km 785m ascent

 ###### DAY 4
-Descent to met station to the narumoru gate and then back to Nairobi
+Descent to met station, to the narumoru gate and then back to Nairobi

 ## TOTAL COST Ksh 48,000 per person